-Data from the BUGZILLA installations of ECLIPSE and

-MOZILLA have been used in [11] to model developer prioritization in bug repositories.
+Data from the BUGZILLA installations of ECLIPSE and MOZILLA have been used in [11] to model developer prioritization in bug repositories.
 Here the authors used a ranking of developers based on social networks and apply a support vector machine to predict the severity of bug reports assigned to developers.
-In [23], a predictive model for the bug severity based on the location of the defect in the software dependency network has been studied.
-Here the authors find that the degree of components in the software is indicative for bug severity.
+In [22], a predictive model for the bug severity based on the location of the defect in the software dependency network has been studied.
+Here the authors find that the degree of components in the software is indicative for the severity of bugs.